berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section02 Streams Are Delayed Lists.md

                  (stream-for-each proc (stream-cdr s)))))

-## Viewing Streams

-`stream-for-each` from the previous section is useful for viewing streams.
+`stream-for-each` is useful for viewing streams.
 The following may be helpful for checking what's going on: